-An eligible designated beneficiary is any designated beneficiary who is
+Eligible Designated Beneficiary.
+An eligible designated beneficiary is any designated beneficiary who, as of the date of your death, is one of the following:

-- your surviving spouse, - · your child who has not reached the age of majority, - disabled (A physician must determine that your impairment can be expected to result in death or to be of long, continued, and indefinite duration.), - an individual who is not more than 10 years younger than you, or - chronically ill (A chronically ill individual is someone who (1) is unable to perform (without substantial assistance from another individual) at least two activities of daily living for an indefinite period due to a loss of functional capacity, (2) has a level of disability similar to the level of disability described above requiring assistance with daily living based on loss of functional capacity, or (3) requires substantial supervision to protect the individual from threats to health and safety due to severe cognitive impairment.)
+- your surviving spouse, - your child who has not reached age 21, - a disabled individual (a physician must determine that the impairment can be expected to result in death or to be of long, continued, and indefinite duration), - an individual who is not more than 10 years younger than you, or - a chronically ill individual (the individual must have been certified by a licensed health care practitioner that, as of the date of the certification, the individual is someone who - is unable to perform (without substantial assistance from another individual) at least two activities of daily living for an indefinite period that is reasonably expected to be lengthy in nature due to a loss of functional capacity, - 2. has a level of disability similar to the level of disability described above requiring assistance with daily living based on a loss of functional capacity, or - requires substantial supervision to protect the individual from threats to health and safety due to severe cognitive impairment).